-^{1.} ENL 111 has a prerequisite of REA 098, or placement in 100-level reading.
+^{1.} ENL 111 has a prerequisite of ENL 095, or placement in 100-level English, and REA 098, or placement in 100-level reading.

-^{2.} Students are expected to have basic knowledge of computers including operating systems such as windows XP or 2003 and Microsoft Office XP or 2003 before entering this program.
-The student must register for IT 101 (EDGE) during his or her first semester or successfully pass a challenge exam for IT 101 (EDGE)
+2 Students are expected to have basic knowledge of computers including operating systems such as Windows and Microsoft Office before entering this program.